-The new album, "The Graveyard of Maybe-Somethings", is available for listens today via BandCamp as well as the official webpage; although it'll be officially released on all other digital sales & streaming platforms on November 15th, I couldn't be bothered to wait to share it.
-And, if you download it through the website, you'll get some bonus content in the form of the original hand-drawn artwork as well as the digitized versions thereof (with and without title text).
-Alternatively, if you'd like to pre-save it to your Spotify library, click this linkie.
+The new album, "The Graveyard of Maybe-Somethings", is available for listens today via BandCamp, the official webpage, and all other platforms where fine musical media is bought and streamed.
+That being said, if you download it through the website, you'll not only get the full-quality WAV files, but also a tiny bit of bonus content in the form of the original hand-drawn artwork, as well as the digitized versions thereof (with and without title text).

 Description reads: "The direct successor to 2018's "Recreational Schizophrenia" debut EP, "The Graveyard of Maybe-Somethings" is the culmination of Alexandre "Alyag" Popravko's tune-tinkering conjuration efforts o'er the twelve or so months that'd followed.
 As per Alyag's typical modus operandi, the eight-track album twirls and brushes up against an especially eclectic myriad of genres n' styles not often sighted in the same space, yet grooving together rather amicably under less-than-usual sonic circumstances; from melodic guitar-driven drum n' bass hitters, to punk-jam prefixed trance-step, heavy metal psy-trap, ambient psy-chill, something akin to a samba funk rock action movie soundtrack with dueling shredding guitar solos... and then some, plus a half.
 It's zany, it romps hard, at times gently tugs on the heart-strings, and even introspectively acknowledges itself via spooky cover art by the illustriously talented Rebecca Mead."